TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

     The parent process starts a fresh python interpreter process.
 The child process will only inherit those resources necessary to run the process objects :meth:`~Process.run` method.
-In particular, unnecessary file descriptors and handles from the parent process will not be inherited.
+In particular, unnecessary file descriptors and handles kutoka the parent process will not be inherited.
 Starting a process using this method is rather slow compared to using *fork* or *forkserver*.